 All staff, at whatever level, should maintain an awareness of risks, feeding information into the formal processes for risk management.
-This will include
+This will include:-

-- Alerting management to risks which are inappropriately managed - Reporting any incidents or near misses.
+- Alerting management to risks which are inappropriately managed. - Reporting any incidents or near misses.

-Leadership Team - Operational (LTO)
+Leadership Team - (LT)

-- Approve and adopt the Risk Management Policy and Framework and allocate sufficient resources to ensure its achievement - Play a lead role in identifying and managing, the strategic risks and opportunities facing the authority - Review cross cutting risks that may be associated with new policies and service delivery methods
+- Approves and adopts the risk management policy and framework and allocates sufficient resources to ensure its achievement - Plays a lead role in identifying and managing the strategic risks and opportunities facing the Authority - Reviews cross cutting risks that may be associated with new policies and service delivery methods - Determines the Council's risk appetite and sets priorities for action

-- Determine the Council's risk appetite and set priorities for action - Ensure line managers can provide effective controls to mitigate risks within service areas - Approve an annual report for the Audit Committee on the status of the risk management framework and process. - The Council's Monitoring Officer has a role to ensure lawfulness and fairness of Council decision making and provide assurances regarding overall legal risk management of the Council for the Annual Governance Statement.
-The Monitoring Officer is the Assistant Director - Legal Services.
-The Assistant Director - Legal Services is also the Council's Senior Information Risk Owner (SIRO) responsible for information security and assurance. - The Section 151 Officer has a role to ensure proper administration of financial affairs and provide assurances regarding overall financial risk management of the Council for the Annual Governance Statement, signing the statement.
+- Ensures line managers can provide effective controls to mitigate risks within service areas - Approves an annual report for the Audit Committee on the status of the risk management framework and process. - The Council's Monitoring Officer has a role to ensure lawfulness and fairness of Council decision making and provide assurances regarding the overall legal risk management of the Council for the Annual Governance Statement.
+The Monitoring Officer is the Assistant Director, Legal Services.
+The Assistant Director, Legal Services is also the Council's Senior Information Risk Owner (SIRO) responsible for information security and assurance. - The Section 151 Officer has a role to ensure proper administration of financial affairs and provide assurances regarding the overall financial risk management of the Council for the Annual Governance Statement, signing the statement.
 The Section 151 Officer also acts as the Council's Risk Champion taking overall responsibility for ensuring progress against the agreed actions.

-Performance and Risk Manager
+Performance and Risk Manager (PRM)

-- Manages the implementation of the Risk Management Framework and process on behalf of the Council and its management team. - Ensures the processes are implemented and offers guidance and advice. - Reports to LTO and co-ordinates risk management activity across the Council - Ensures staff across the Council are adequately trained to undertake risk assessments as required - Collates risk registers and control assurance statements for consideration at LTO - Prepares the annual report to Audit Committee on progress of risk management framework, corporate issues, operational risk registers, control assurance statements and areas for improvement. - Liaises with the Council's Emergency Planning Officer in respect of his/her role to oversee Emergency and Business Continuity Plans. - Ensures a coherent approach to risk management and business continuity planning - Undertakes a quarterly programme of review of the corporate and operational risk registers together with additional reviews when necessary - Annually reviews and updates the risk management framework to take into account external and internal changes as well as experience.

-Make recommendations to LTO regarding the generic and cross divisional risks/issues identified from the operational assessments of risks.
+- Manages the implementation of the risk management framework and process on behalf of the Council and its management team. - Ensures the processes are implemented and offers guidance and advice. - Reports to LT and co-ordinates risk management activity across the Council - Ensures staff across the Council are adequately trained to undertake risk assessments as required - Collates risk registers and control assurance statements for consideration at LT - Prepares the annual report to Audit Committee on progress of risk management framework, corporate issues, operational risk registers, control assurance statements and areas for improvement. - Liaises with the Council's Emergency Planning Officer in respect of his/her role to oversee emergency and business continuity plans. - Ensures a coherent approach to risk management and business continuity planning - Undertakes a review of the corporate and operational risk registers as necessary - Annually reviews and updates the risk management framework to take into account external and internal changes as well as experience. - Makes recommendations to LT regarding the generic and cross-divisional risks/issues identified from the operational assessments of risks.